Cicely Tyson, groundbreaking award-winning actor, dead at 96 | Taiwan News | 2021/01/29

 “Sounder,” based on the William H. Hunter novel, was the film that confirmed her stardom in 1972.
 Tyson was cast as the Depression-era loving wife of a sharecropper (Paul Winfield) who is confined in jail for stealing a piece of meat for his family.
 She is forced to care for their children and attend to the crops.

-The New York Times reviewer wrote: “She passes all of her easy beauty by to give us, at long last, some sense of the profound beauty of millions of black women.”
-Tyson went on to earn an Academy Award nomination as best actress of 1972.
+The New York Times reviewer wrote: “She passes all of her easy beauty by to give us, at long last, some sense of the profound beauty of millions of Black women.”

 In an interview on the Turner Classic Movies cable channel, she recalled that she had been asked to test for a smaller role in the film and said she wanted to play the mother, Rebecca.
 She was told, “You’re too young, you’re too pretty, you’re too sexy, you’re too this, you’re too that, and I said, `I am an actress.’”

-In 2013, at the age of 88, Tyson won the Tony for best leading actress in a play for the revival of Horton Foote’s “The Trip to Bountiful.”
-It was the actress’ first time back on Broadway in three decades and she refused to turn meekly away when the teleprompter told to finish her acceptance speech.
+In 2013, at age 88, Tyson won the Tony for best leading actress in a play for the revival of Horton Foote’s “The Trip to Bountiful.”
+It was her first time back on Broadway in three decades and she refused to turn meekly away when the teleprompter told to finish her acceptance speech.

-"'Please wrap it up,' it says.
+“`Please wrap it up,′ it says.
 Well, that’s exactly what you did with me: You wrapped me up in your arms after 30 years,” she told the crowd.

-She told The AP afterward she had prepared no speech — “I think it’s presumptuous” — and that “I burned up half my time wondering what I was going to say.”
-She reprised her role in a Lifetime Television movie, which was screened at the White House.
+She had prepared no speech (“I think it’s presumptuous,” she told the AP later.
+“I burned up half my time wondering what I was going to say.”)

 In the 1974 television drama “The Autobiography of Miss Jane Pittman,” based on a novel by Ernest J. Gaines, Tyson is seen aging from a young woman in slavery to a 110-year-old who campaigned for the civil rights movement of the 1960s.